Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/JARS/ADVANCED.md

 - [XCord](https://www.mc-market.org/resources/16843/) - A 1.7-1.16.x BungeeCord fork with built in anti-bot, anti-exploit, and many performance optimizations.
 Version: 1.7.10 - 1.16.5
 Currently Active

+- [BarelyAuthenticated](https://github.com/Mindgamesnl/BarelyAuthenticated) - A fork of BungeeCord which caches players IPs and usernames to verify them while Mojang services are unstable.
+It is created and maintained for the server BlockParty.
+Version: 1.8 - 1.16
+Currently Active

+- [DarkCord](https://github.com/Oculate/DarkCord) - A fork of HexaCord/BungeeCord used and made by the Oculate Network.
+Version: 1.7.x - 1.11.x
+DISCONTINUED

+- [DasBungee](https://www.mc-market.org/resources/17481/) - DasBungee is a premium BungeeCord fork that adds an IP blacklist system and patches "all known exploits".
+Version: 1.8 - 1.16.5
+Currently Active

+- [Flexagon](https://github.com/SeaEclipse/Flexagon) - Flexagon is a fork of Hexacord and Travertine meant just for testing purposes.
+Version: 1.7 - 1.15.2
+DISCONTINUED

+- [Glymur](https://github.com/StratusNetwork/Glymur) - Glymur is a fork of Travertine adding in some bug fixes and Stratus APIs.
+It is developed by the StratusNetwork server.
+Version: 1.7 - 1.14
+DISCONTINUED

+- [GoLilyPad](https://github.com/LilyPad/GoLilyPad) - A rewrite of Lilypad in the programming language Go.
+Version: ???
+Currently Active

+- [Gravity](https://www.mc-market.org/resources/17731/) - Gravity is a premium BungeeCord fork adding features like antibot, global messaging, and patches for almost all of the issues.
+Version: ???
+Currently Active

+- [GuardHexa](https://www.mc-market.org/resources/16180/) - GuardHexa is a premium fork of HexaCord that patches a lot of bugs/exploits and has a bit of optimization.
+Version: 1.7 - 1.16.4
+Currently Active

+- [HQBungeeCord](https://github.com/moyugame/HQBungeeCord) - HQBungeeCord is a Waterfall fork aimed at improving stability and performance.
+Version: ???
+DISCONTINUED

+- [InsaneProxy](https://www.mc-market.org/resources/16588/) - InsaneProxy is a premium fork of Travertine and Velocity, resulting in lower CPU usage and more exploits patched.
+Version: 1.7 - 1.16.5
+Currently Active

+- [Miners-League-BungeeCord](https://github.com/root1599/Miners-League-BungeeCord) - MLBC is a fork of BungeeCord created by and used by the Miners League Minigames Network for any custom patches/features they may need.
+Version: ??? - 1.13
+DISCONTINUED

+- [NachoBungee](https://github.com/CobbleSword/NachoBungee) - NachoBungee is by the guys from NachoSpigot, which is a bad sign.
+On the GitHub page, they list off features of what they forked, nothing new.
+Version: 1.7 - 1.16
+Currently Active

+- [SecureCord](https://www.mc-market.org/resources/15002/) - SecureCord is a free BungeeCord fork which patches from harmful exploits.
+Version: ???
+DISCONTINUED

+- [SSCord](https://www.mc-market.org/resources/14562/) - SSCord is a premium fork of Waterfall adding some optimizations, anti-bot features like captcha, and patches some waterfall exploits.
+Version: 1.7.2 - 1.16.5
+Currently Active

+- [VanillaCord](https://github.com/ME1312/VanillaCord/tree/1.12) - VanillaCord is a BungeeCord fork allowing Vanilla servers to connect through BungeeCord.
+Version: 1.12 - 1.16.5
+Currently Active

+- [WaterCrash](https://www.mc-market.org/resources/13579/) - WaterCrash is a premium WaterFall fork adding 1.7.x support, adds real-time IP blacklisting, and a crash/exploit preventer.
+Currently, the resource purchase page is deleted for unknown reasons.
+Version: 1.7 - 1.15
+DISCONTINUED

+- [wCord](https://github.com/wtfaremyinitials/wCord) - A fork of BungeeCord with animated MOTDs.
+Version: 1.4.7 - 1.6.4
+DISCONTINUED

+- [zBungeeCord](https://www.mc-market.org/resources/10187/) - zBungeeCord is a premium BungeeCord fork optimizing BungeeCord quite a bit and cleaning up the commands.
+Version: 1.7 - 1.8
+DISCONTINUED